dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/getting-started/prerequisites.md

 ## CFPB LAR Formatting Tool

 HMDA Hero is designed to add rich functionality to the CFPB's [LAR Formatting Tool](https://ffiec.cfpb.gov/tools/lar-formatting).
 You can download the Microsoft Excel template at the link above and will need it while using HMDA Hero.
-While HMDA Hero will work in on any Excel spreadsheet, it relies on the specific formatting
+While HMDA Hero will work in on any Excel spreadsheet, it relies on the specific formatting of the CFPB's version and as a result

 ### Live example